 However, it must also be acknowledged that this is a newer system, still to reach its full state of development.
 So the full potential of proof-of-stake, including its security efficiency and vulnerabilities, is still to be properly understood.

 A validator is a type of node in a proof-of-stake network that participates in the consensus of the blockchain.
-Validators play a crucial role in the security of the blockchain, as they are responsible for ensuring that all new blocks of transactions are valid and correct before they are added to the blockchain permanently.
-Validator nodes each have the same copy of the blockchain’s history – using this shared history, they communicate to confirm whether new blocks of transactions are valid before voting to add them to the main chain.
+Validators play a crucial role in the security of the blockchain.
+They are responsible for ensuring that all new blocks of transactions are valid and correct before they are adding them to the blockchain permanently.
+Validator nodes each have the same copy of the blockchain’s history – using this shared history.
+They communicate to confirm whether new blocks of transactions are valid before voting to add them to the main chain.

 If a validator node detects an invalid transaction or block, it will reject it and communicate the rejection to the network.